JayDerderian/anima/README.md

 # About
-`anima` is a generative music application and python library.
-The program can be used in the terminal using a CLI (forthcoming)
+`anima` is a generative music application and mini python library.

-`anima` contains a number of [generative](https://en.wikipedia.org/wiki/Generative_music) methods used to automatically create a music composition.
-New compositions are exported as a MIDI file, sheet music in a PDF, anda .txt file containing data about how that piece was composed and the raw elements used during creation (for example, a pitch-class set that was selected as a 'seed' to build material off of).
+`anima` contains a number of [generative](https://en.wikipedia.org/wiki/Generative_music) methods used to automatically create material for  music composition, and can assemble this material and exported as a MIDI file, and a .txt file containing data about how that piece was composed and the raw elements used during creation (for example, a pitch-class set that was selected as a 'seed' to build material off of).

 ## Installation